-Modules are library components that operate with the MCU's internal peripherals.
-Every module has its own namespace according to the module name.
-For example, Power Manager has module namespace of pm, Realtime Counter falls under the rtc namespace, etc. To use the module just include its header file.
-These header files are also named after the module name.
+Every module function has its own namespace according to the peripheral name.
+For example, Power Manager has module namespace of pm, Serial Peripheral Interface falls under the spi namespace and so on.
+To use the module just include its header file.
 So, for example, to include and use functions that operate with the Power Manager include <aery32/pm.h>.